List of assets owned by Shaw Communications

 This is a list of assets owned by Shaw Communications.

-Approximately 80% of the voting control in Shaw Communications is held by the family of founder JR Shaw.
+Approximately 80% of the voting control in Shaw Communications was held by the family of founder JR Shaw.
+This has been sold to Rogers Communications.
 The same family also owns about 80% of the voting rights in Corus Entertainment, and hence also exercises control over the media holdings of the Shaw family, in addition to the properties listed here.